Augmentation varieties and disk potentials I: Introduction

-Now we explain these two points in more details.
-By a {\em punctured disk} we mean a surface obtained by removing a finite collection of points on the boundary.
-More precisely our configurations are {\em treed punctured disks} obtained by adding a finite collection of trajectories of some vector fields, on both the space of Reeb chords and the Legendrian itself, as in Figure \ref{tdisk}, and to be explained below.
+Now we explain these two points in more detail.
+By a {\em punctured disk} we mean a surface obtained by removing a finite collection of points on the boundary of a disk.
+More precisely, our configurations are {\em treed punctured disks} obtained by adding a finite collection of trajectories of some vector fields, on both the space of Reeb chords and the Legendrian itself, as in Figure \ref{tdisk}, and to be explained below.
 In Figure \ref{tdisk}, the dotted lines represent Reeb chords, and the trajectories can either connect the Reeb chords or connect points on the Lagrangian boundary condition of the disks.
 The disk shown would contribute to the coefficient of a word of length eight in the differential applied to a Reeb chord.
-Note that disk components without punctures (of which one is shown in Figure \ref{treevs2}) appear in the configurations defining the chain maps associated to cobordisms, but not in the configurations defining the differential on our Chekanov-Eliashberg algebras as we always assume that our one-forms on the boundary are contact and so non-constant holomorphic disks have at least one puncture, see Corollary \ref{onepos} below.
-We assume the existence of suitable bounding cochains, as in the theory of \ainfty algebras, so that disk bubbling in our cobordisms does not prevent the counts from defining chain maps.
-The strata corresponding to disk bubbling are in the interior of the one-dimensional moduli spaces; instead the true boundary components arise from breaking of edges of the segments connecting the disks.
-We use Cieliebak-Mohnke \cite{cm:trans} perturbations to regularize the moduli spaces.
-The natural chain complex $CE(\Lambda)$ is generated by words in chains on the Reeb chords and chains on the Legendrian; the addition of these {\em classical generators} does not occur in the version of Legendrian contact homology over exact symplectic manifolds in Ekholm-Etnyre-Sullivan \cite{ees:leg}.
-The generators arising from chains on the Legendrian arise because of nodes developing along points in the interior of the cobordism, which then lead to trajectories as in Ekholm-Ng \cite{ekholmng:higher}; in particular \cite{ekholmng:higher} assigns augmentations to the Harvey-Lawson filling in the three-dimensional setting of knot contact homology while the construction here is intended to work in all dimensions, under some restrictions.
-In particular, the constructions here do apply to the fillings appearing in knot contact homology.
-It seems likely that in the cases of overlap the two theories agree, as what we develop here is essentially a Morse-Bott version of that theory, but the relationship remains to be determined.
+Note that disk components without punctures (of which one is shown in Figure \ref{treevs2}) appear in the configurations defining the chain maps associated to cobordisms.
+Such configurations without punctures do not occur as contributions to the differential on our Chekanov-Eliashberg algebras since non-constant holomorphic disks have at least one incoming puncture, see Corollary \ref{onepos} below.
+In the sequel \cite[Section 4]{BCSW2} we assume the existence of suitable bounding cochains, as in the theory of \ainfty algebras, so that disk bubbling in our cobordisms does not prevent the counts from defining chain maps.
+The strata corresponding to disk bubbling are in the interior of the one-dimensional moduli spaces; instead, the true boundary components arise from breaking of edges of the segments connecting the disks.
+We use Cieliebak-Mohnke \cite{cm:trans} styled domain-dependent perturbations to regularize the moduli spaces.
+The chain complex $CE(\Lambda)$ is additively generated by words made of chains on the space of Reeb chords and chains on the Legendrian; the addition of these {\em classical Morse generators} on the Legendrian do not occur in the version of Legendrian contact homology over exact symplectic manifolds in Ekholm-Etnyre-Sullivan \cite{ees:leg}.